ljbelenky/milehighprecisionwoodworking/README.md

 Do not attempt to use the jigs without the carriage.

 1. Load the blanks into the jig and gently tighten the set screws until they are just snug.

-Do not over-tighten.
-This will crack the jig.
+**Do not over-tighten.
+This will crack the jig!**

 1. Make sure all four corners of the blank extend beyond the jig.
 They will be trimmed flush.